Screamo: Mainstream crossover (2000s)

-Following the release of their 2001 album Full Collapse, New Jersey's Thursday were the first screamo–influenced band to gain significant media attention.
+Following the release of their 2001 album Full Collapse, New Jersey's Thursday were the first screamo-influenced band to gain significant media attention.
 The following year, saw the release of Canada's Alexisonfire's self-titled album, which Metal Hammer writer Matt Mills called "key in legitimising the screamo sound".
 In the following years, the Used, Thrice, Finch and Silverstein all gained significant attention for furthering this sound.
 In contrast to the do-it-yourself screamo bands of the 1990s, screamo bands such as Thursday and the Used signed multi-album contracts with labels such as Island Def Jam and Reprise Records.
 However, this style's connection to the genre has been disputed, with some referring to it as "MTV screamo" or "pop-screamo".

 In the underground screamo scene, post-rock became an increasingly prominent influence amongst bands.
 The most prominent and influential of these acts was Richmond, Virginia's City of Caterpillar, who Vice writer Jason Heller stated "encompass [the] era".
 Music critics coined the term "post-screamo" to refer to this sound.
 Other prominent acts making this sound at the time included Circle Takes the Square, Raein, Envy and Daïtro.
 Fluff Fest, held in Czechia since 2000, was in 2017 described by Bandcamp Daily as a "summer ritual" for many fans of screamo in Europe.

 In Spain, bands such as Hongo, Das Plague, Ekkaia, Madame Germen and Blünt merged crust punk with elements of screamo, such as melodic minor key guitar leads, slow segues and acoustic passages.
 At the time, this fusion was called "emo crust".
 By 2002, Ekkaia and had toured with the American crust punk band Tragedy, and subsequently adopted elements of each other's styles creating the neo-crust genre.

-Revival (2010s)
+Underground reclamation (2010s–2020s)

 In the early 2010s the term "screamo" began to be largely reclaimed by a new crop of do-it-yourself bands, with many screamo acts, like Loma Prieta, Pianos Become the Teeth, La Dispute, and Touché Amoré releasing records on fairly large independent labels such as Deathwish Inc. In 2011 Alternative Press noted that La Dispute is "at the forefront of a traditional-screamo revival" for their critically acclaimed release Wildlife.
-They are a part of a group of stylistically similar screamo-revival bands self-defined as "The Wave," made up of Touché Amoré, La Dispute, Defeater, Pianos Become the Teeth, and Make Do and Mend.
+They are a part of a group of stylistically similar screamo-revival bands self-defined as the wave, made up of Touché Amoré, La Dispute, Defeater, Pianos Become the Teeth, and Make Do and Mend.
 As well as, California's Deafheaven, who formed in 2010, having been described as screamo, in a style similar to that of Envy.
-Alternative Press has cited a "pop screamo revival" along with this, with bands like Before Their Eyes, the Ongoing Concept, Too Close to Touch and I Am Terrified.